North Lakes bus station

-North Lakes bus station is the primary bus terminus in North Lakes, Queensland, Australia.
-It is located at the corner of Endeavour Boulevard and The Corso.
+North Lakes is a bus station operated by Translink.
+It opened in 2013 and serves the Moreton Bay suburb of North Lakes.
+It is a ground level station, featuring one island platform with two faces.

 It is served by 11 routes operated by Hornibrook Bus Lines, Thompsons Bus Service and Kangaroo Bus Lines.
 Before opening in 2013, buses previously departed from the nearby Westfield North Lakes.
-It is a short walk from Westfield North Lakes, making it convenient for public transport connections to nearby areas and train services.
+It is a short walk from Westfield North Lakes.

 Bus routes

 The following bus routes services North Lakes bus station: